 Field Scope Туре Description bid required array of objects Array of bid objects; each bid object relates to an imp object in the bid request.
-Note that, if supported by an exchange, one imp object can have many bid objects. seat optional string ID of the bidder seat on whose behalf this bid is made. group optional integer "1" means impressions must be won- lost as a group; default is "0".
+Note that, if supported by an exchange, one imp object can have many bid objects. seat optional string ID of the bidder seat on whose behalf this bid is made. group optional integer "1" means impressions must be wonlost as a group; default is "0". ext optional object This object is a placeholder that may contain custom JSON agreed to by the parties in an OpenRTB transaction to support flexibility beyond the standard defined in this specification.